kennysmithed/oels2020/oels_practical_wk7.md

 This is the same trial structure as before (i.e the nested timeline, the `button_html`, the `on_start` and `on_end` functions), but with 3 additions:
 - I am using `jsPsych.randomization.shuffle` to shuffle the nested timeline - so my picture selection trials will play in random order.
 - I have added a `post_trial_gap` of 500ms - this inserts a little 500ms-long blank space after each picture selection trials.
 I always worry about people just mashing the buttons through these experiments, or accidentally clicking through multiple trials at once - inserting a little pause makes this less likely, plus makes the whole experience a little less frenetic.
-- In the `on_finish`, as well as the usual stuff, I am calling a functio called `savePerceptualLearningDataLine` - you haven't seen this function yet, it is defined below, but it is going to save the data for us after every trial.
-As I mentioned last week, this is a tiny bit more complicated than saving all the data at once at the end, but it's really worth the effort - in online experiments people often suffer technical problems mid-way (or claim to!) and saving the data trial-by-trial means you can actually see how far they got and pay them accordingly.
+- In the `on_finish`, as well as the usual stuff, I am calling a function called `savePerceptualLearningDataLine` - you haven't seen this function yet, it is defined below, but it is going to save the data for us after every trial.
+As I mentioned last week, this is a tiny bit more complicated than saving all the data at once at the end of the experiment, but it's really worth the effort - in online experiments people often suffer technical problems mid-way (or claim to!) and saving the data trial-by-trial means you can actually see how far they got and pay them accordingly.
 If you just save the data at the end then if someone tells you they were doing the experiment and had a technical problem you have no way of verifying that, plus you lose all their data.

 That's it for the picture selection phase of this experiment, which is the most complex part.